 For certain long-term medical conditions, it is important for children to learn how to self-administer their medication.
-Appropriate arrangements for medication should be agreed and documented in the pupil's Care Plan and agreed with parents/carers.
+Appropriate arrangements for medication should be agreed and documented in the pupil's IHP or EHC and parents should complete the self-administration section of 'Parental consent to administer medication' form (Template C Appendix 1).